Value Added Tax in the Chinese Gold Market

 China’s current Value Added Tax (VAT) system was established in 1994.
 In 2016, the Chinese government moved to make VAT the only indirect taxation system in the country by fully eliminating a legacy Business Tax (BT).
-However, the Chinese VAT system still has its own peculiarities and is regarded as one of the most complex VAT systems in the world.
+In China, VAT is chargeable on the sale of goods, provision of processing and repair services, and the importation of goods.
+The standard VAT rate is 17%.

 General VAT System in China

-All prices listed on the Shanghai Gold Exchange, Shanghai Futures Exchange, Dalian Commodity Exchange, and Zhenzhou Commodity Exchange are VAT-inclusive prices.
+Note that all prices quoted on the Shanghai Gold Exchange (SGE), Shanghai Futures Exchange (SHFE), Dalian Commodity Exchange, and Zhenzhou Commodity Exchange are quoted as VAT-inclusive prices.

-The formula for computing VAT payable to the Chinese tax authorities for a General VAT taxpayer is based on the following formula:
+The VAT payable to the Chinese tax authorities for a General VAT taxpayer is based on the following formula:

-VAT payable = output VAT – input VAT
+VAT payable = Output VAT – Input VAT, where

 Output VAT = Current period taxable sales * Applicable VAT rate (e.g. 17%)